 United Greek Council Recruitment

 UGC Showcase - The Showcase is a chance for students to see what UGC chapters have to offer.
-It will be held on Friday, September 11th at 3 p.m. in the Central Quad by Wilson Hall.
+It will be held on Friday, January 27th at 3:00 pm in the outdoor amphitheater outside of Starbucks by the University Union.

 Each UGC sorority and fraternity will have its own individualized recruitment calendar of events.
 You can find out more information about those events at the UGC Showcase, or you can contact chapter presidents to find out what kind of recruitment schedule their chapter will have.

-The United Greek Council includes five sororities and two fraternities, all of which participate in UGC Recruitment.
+The United Greek Council includes five sororities and one fraternity, all of which participate in UGC Recruitment.

 What to expect